aubreymoore/bug-soup/README.md

 # bug-soup

+This repository contains Jupyter notebooks which extract images of individual insects from images of sticky traps.
+Use **extract_images_runner** to automated processing sticky trap images in a directory.

 ## Note to ALBI-345 Students

 This repository contains images of sticky traps used by some of my students in my General Entomology class (ALBI-345, Fanuchanan 2021).